apollographql/apollo-studio-community/preview-docs/Webhooks.md

 ## How this works

-We will create a new integration channel: Webhooks.
 From our Integrations page you can create new Webhooks channels and select which types of events you want sent to your integration endpoint.
-Today we're launching with support for Schema Change Events.
+Today we're launching with support for **Schema Change Events**.

 ### Terms
 **Event:** Something that happens in Apollo Studio.

-**Event Type:** Events have specific types that denote what happened, including 'schema.change'.
+**Event Type:** Events have specific types that denote what happened.

+At launch we will include two distinct event types: `SCHEMA__PUBLISHED` and `SCHEMA__CHECKED`.

 **Event Subscription:** An event subscription is configured to do something when it sees a particular type of event.
 It is the thing that connects an event to a notification.
-*For example: when a `schema.change` event happens, send a webhook notification to a specified destination.*
+*For example: when a `SCHEMA__PUBLISHED` event happens, send a webhook notification to a specified destination.*

 **Notification:** The message we send to an external service.